Liver disease often causes systemic symptoms and abnormalities.

 Hypokalemia may result from excess urinary K loss due to increased circulating aldosterone, renal retention of ammonium ion in exchange for K, secondary renal tubular acidosis, or diuretic therapy.
 Management consists of giving oral KCl supplements and withholding K-wasting diuretics.

-Hyponatremia is common even though the kidneys may avidly retain Na (see Ascites); it usually occurs with advanced hepatocellular disease and is difficult to correct.
+Hyponatremia is common even though the kidneys may avidly retain Na (see Pathophysiology); it usually occurs with advanced hepatocellular disease and is difficult to correct.
 Relative water overload is more often responsible than total body Na depletion; K depletion may also contribute.
 Water restriction and K supplements may help; diuretics that increase free water clearance can be used in severe or refractory cases.
 Saline solution IV is indicated only if profound hyponatremia causes seizures or if total body Na depletion is suspected; it should be avoided in patients with cirrhosis and fluid retention because it worsens ascites and only temporarily increases serum Na levels.